NVIDIA-RTX/NRD/README.md

   - usage in *RELAX*:
     - `historyLength = min( historyLength, maxAccumulatedFrameNum * confidence )`
     - new `historyLength` is used *only in the "Temporal Accumulation" pass*, i.e. gets applied "here and now"

+Tips and tricks:
+- `0.5 / maxAccumulatedFrameNum` dithering may be applied to avoid banding in history length (visible in the validation layer)
+- clamping to `historyFixFrameNum / maxAccumulatedFrameNum` avoids triggering "HistoryFix" pass if it's undesired
+- applying reasonable acceleration to surfaces with animated normals (water, etc.) helps maintain responsiveness

 Implementation details:
 - see "SHARC Update" [pass](https://github.com/NVIDIA-RTX/NRD-Sample/blob/simplex/Shaders/SharcUpdate.cs.hlsl)